 In 2000, together with Ingo Vetter, I travelled to Detroit for the first time.
-Commissioned by the Werleitz-Biennale "Real Work" (curator: Christiane Mennicke / Corinna Koch) we set out to document the ruins of industrialization.
+Commissioned by the Werleitz-Biennale "Real Work" (curators: Christiane Mennicke / Corinna Koch) we set out to document the ruins of industrialization.
 They were there, for sure, but what we didn't expect to find was a vibrant and diverse urban agriculture community.
 In the following years, we made numerous trips to Detroit, met artists and farmers and artist farmers, community organizers and dedicated high school teachers.
-We documented their activities, conducted many interviews, we listened and learned.
+We documented their activities and conducted many interviews.

 I am Farming Humanity